neildavis/pi_pico_tinygo_examples/elegoo_most_complete_starter_kit/31_stepper_motor/README.md

 ## Connections ##

-Just as with continous DC motors, **never** connect a stepper motor directly to the Pico's power supply.
+Just as with continuous DC motors, **never** connect a stepper motor directly to the Pico's power supply.
 Instead we use the MB102 external power supply module to provide 5V DC to the ULN2003 breakout board, and from there to the 28BJY-48 stepper motor.
 Just be sure to connect both power supply grounds as shown below.